 These are short-term agreements which can be terminated at short notice and are often used to enable you to move into the pub and start operating the business while a longer-term agreement is being finalised.
 Companies should make it clear to you that you are taking on a temporary agreement only and as such you are not covered by any of the codes of practice or by the Landlord and Tenant Act.
 Temporary tenancies cannot be assigned nor can sub-letting take place.
 These agreements are a maximum of a year long.
 The BII offer some great advice on these short-term agreements here.

 For your Personal Licence, you will need to complete the APLH qualification.
-This is a one-day course with a multiple-choice exam of 40 questions to be completed in 40 minutes.
+This course can be completed in one day at a designated course centre or completed online.
+Once you have completed the training modules you will sit a multiple-choice exam of 40 questions.
 At least 28 of the 40 questions must be answered correctly.
-There are many providers nationwide that you can undertake this training with.
-This costs around £150.
-Read more about this qualification here.
+You must complete the exam within 40 minutes.
+The cost for completing the course starts from £135+ VAT Read more about this qualification here.

 Once you have completed the APLH course successfully and obtained your certificate, you must then formally apply for your Personal Licence (you cannot apply before completing the Licensing Qualification).
 The cost for this is between £35 and £45.
 Once you receive your Personal Licence, you can act as the Designated Premises Supervisor (DPS) for any business that sells or supplies alcohol.
 You will also be required to undertake a DBS check.
 When all of these are in place, you will then be the person responsible for authorising staff to sell alcohol to the public.
 Don’t underestimate the level of responsibility for this authorisation.